Share this

 Virginia, Connecticut, Colorado, and Utah

 In the U.S., following California, other states are passing state privacy laws to regulate how data is collected.
 Similarly, they call for regular security risk assessments and employee training.
 Individuals have a right to opt out of their personal data from targeted advertising, profiling, and sales.
-While the laws are similar, there will be no doubt specifics that should be observed by businesses that are working with personal data in these states.
+While the laws are similar, there will be no doubt about the specifics that should be observed by businesses that are working with personal data in these states.

 Not far behind on the legislative trail are Michigan, Ohio, New Jersey, and Pennsylvania, with their own bills underway.